AdaCore/gnatstudio/docs/users_guide/tools.rst

 Working With Unit Tests
 =======================

-GPS uses `gnattest`, a tool that creates unit-test stubs as well as a test driver infrastructure (harness).
+GPS uses :program:`gnattest`, a tool that creates unit-test stubs as well as a test driver infrastructure (harness).
 It can generate harnesses for a project hierarchy, a single project or a package.
 Launch harness generation process from the :menuselection:`Tools --> GNATtest` menu or a contextual menu.

 After a harness project has been generated, GPS switches to it, allowing you to implement tests, compile and run the harness.
 You can exit the